nitinrawatiitd/myshtick-blog/content/posts/research-papers-read.md

     3. Benchmark data - Proof-Pile-2, https://github.com/EleutherAI/math-lm/tree/main/proof_pile_2

 ## Self-RAG: Learning to Retrieve, Generate and Critique through Self-Reflection (University of Washington, IBM AI Research, Allen Institute for A)
-Self-RAG is a new framework that trains and controls an arbitrary LM through Self-reflection tokens.
+Self-RAG is a new framework that trains and controls an arbitrary LLM through Self-reflection tokens.
 In particular, at every segment (e.g., sentence), Self-RAG can:
     * Retrieve: Self-RAG first decodes a retrieval token to evaluate the utility of retrieval and control a retrieval component.
 If retrieval is required, our LM calls an external retrieval module to find top relevant documents, using input query and previous generation.
     * Generate: If retrieval is not required, the model predicts the next output segment, as it does in a standard LM.
 If retrieval is needed, the model first generates generates critique token evaluating whether retrieved documents are relevant, and then generate continuation conditioned on the retrieved passages.
     * Critique: If retrieval is required, the model further evaluates if passages support generation.
 Finally, a new critique token evaluates the overall utility of the response.